 (4) If the customer has failed again to pay within the (new) dunning due period, you issue the final reminder (a last request to pay 42 days after the original invoice due), adding a late payment charge of 5%.

-To implement this scenario, you need three Dunning Levels settings.
+To implement this scenario, you need

 Dunning Levels Information

-The required Dunning Levels settings specify the following information:
+Following the outlined example, the required Dunning Levels settings specify the following information:

 |Field||Level 1 Value||Level 2 Value||Level 3 Value|